lucasscharenbroch/personal-site/content/blog/functional-refactoring-wordle.md

 Readability is debatable: the scan in the functional version is admittedly cryptic[^tuple] (perhaps there's a better way to do the one-to-one mapping), but once that part is understood, it's way easier to be confident in exactly what **`gradeGuess`** does than in what **`clickEnter`** does (even without the side-effects of **`clickEnter`** (the imperative style alone is flimsy)).

-[^tuple]: The Tuple constructor doesn't help with readability - the Haskell version would be 30 characters shorter for that reason alone.
+[^tuple]: The Tuple constructor doesn't help with readability either - the Haskell version would be 30 characters shorter for that reason alone.

 We can do a similar comparison for the heart of the solving algorithm: determining whether a given word fits the board.